EJSFF/FERT/index.md

-This page hosts summaries of data related to air pollution, water pollution and GHG emissions from fertilizer plants and other facilities along with environmnetal justice demographic data through EPA's NEI database, ECHO database, and EJSCREEN tool.
+This page hosts summaries of EPA data related to air pollution, water pollution and GHG emissions from fertilizer plants and other facilities along with environmental justice demographic data from EPA's EJSCREEN tool.

 # AIR POLLUTION
 All air emission data below are from [EPA'S NEI DATABASE — 2017.](https://www.epa.gov/air-emissions-inventories/2017-national-emissions-inventory-nei-data)